Code-Institute-Submissions/JoshMc-Code-project2/README.md

 - It seems my code will run through a couple of times before breaking and displaying this error message in the console.
 This bug does not seem to affect the overall performance of the game or website so I have no debugged it as of yet.
 - My second issue is with the button images showing on GitHub Pages:
 - ![CSS bug](https://i.ibb.co/fSJncH3/testing-css-error.jpg)
+- My images are showing when im viewing my website through GitPod preview however when the page is deployed the issue with the images occurs.
+This suggests the issue is with GitHub pages and could possibly be resolved from there.

 ## Deployment